shoaibsajid1/Zeppelin/companion_channels.md

 `permissions` This number can be calculated using  https://discordapi.com/permissions.html which allows you to set the behaviour of the linked channel (e.g read only channel, visible only on vc join etc.)

+**NOTE**

+> The companion channels plugin doesn't currently look at member-related information for overrides, so level overrides don't work

 #### PLUGIN CODE

 ```yaml